abccau/Linear-Regression/README.md

 - Given in the Repo

 ### 6. Insights & Findings
-- There is a positive linear relationship between TV advertising expenditure and sales — as TV ad spend increases, sales also increase.
+- There is a **positive linear relationship** between TV advertising expenditure and sales — as TV ad spend increases, sales also increase
-- The scatter plot with regression line shows the data points closely aligned, indicating a strong relationship.
+- The scatter plot with regression line shows the data points closely aligned, indicating a **strong relationship**

 ### 7. Conclusion
-The analysis concludes that TV advertising spend has a significant and positive impact on sales.
-The linear regression model is effective in predicting sales based on TV advertising expenditure, with a high explanatory power (R² score).
-This means businesses can use the model to estimate how changes in TV advertising budgets will likely affect sales, enabling better marketing strategy and budget allocation.
+The analysis concludes that TV advertising spend has a **significant** and **positive** impact on sales.
+The linear regression model is **effective** in predicting sales based on TV advertising expenditure, with a high explanatory power (R² score).
+This means businesses can use the model to estimate how changes in TV advertising budgets will likely affect sales, enabling better marketing strategy and budget allocation